-De Ornatu Mulierum (also called the Trotula Minor or Women’s Cosmetics)” is a 12th Century treatise that advises women on how to retain and improve their beauty via its advice and recipes for natural beauty products and remedies.
+De Ornatu Mulierum (also called the Trotula Minor or Women’s Cosmetics)” is a 12th Century treatise that advises women on how to retain and improve their beauty via its advice and recipes for hygiene, natural beauty products, and remedies.

-The treatise has instructions for care of female hair, skin, face, teeth, and reproductive organ.
+The treatise has instructions for care of female hair, skin, face, teeth, and reproductive organs.
 The remedies call for local ingredients like herbs and animal products as well as imported items like nutmeg and clove.
-Importance is placed on bathing and the importance of baths to women of the Medieval period.
-These recipes show that the Christian women of southern Italy and Sicily were adopting the beauty and medicinal practices of their Muslim counterparts.
+Emphasis on the proper methods of bathing lets us know the true importance of baths to women of the Medieval period.
+These recipes also show that the Christian women of southern Italy and Sicily were adopting the beauty and medicinal practices of their Muslim counterparts.
 A main premise of the treatise is that beauty is the sign of a healthy body and harmony with the universe.

 Below I have copied a recipe from De Ornatu Mulierum for scented powder and water for the hair.
 I plan to redact this recipe and will post comments on the results at a later date.
 If you try this one at home let me know how you liked it 🙂